-Bank Stock Audit: Stock Audits are important from our profession point of view, as it gives us recognition in banking field & opens door for lot of opportunities in Banking sector.
-As a Cost Accountants, we can bring our techno commercial knowledge & experience in field restricting NPAs in the banking sector by early detection of problems in the industries.
+Bank Stock Audit: Stock Audits are important from our profession point of view, as it gives us recognition in banking field & opens door for lot of opportunities in the Banking sector.
+As a Cost Accountants, we can bring our techno-commercial knowledge & experience in field restricting NPAs in the banking sector by early detection of problems in the industries.

 Bank Stock Audit

 As a stock Auditor what bank expects from us?
 It is the audit by the professionals ensuring the safety of the bank’s funds.
 There are different formats of different banks which are to be complied with respectively but the broad lines it can be explained as given below

 - 1) To take physical stock on given day, find out the reasonable value of the stock, to reconcile it with book stock (ignoring value of Non-moving / slow moving stocks) & to give our professional opinion whether there is reliable reporting system

 - 2) To understand from records what is amount of book debt on the given day, say outstanding for reasonable period (say, 90 days), how the billing & realization is accounted in the books of accounts, & reliability of the system